matanki-saito/EU4dll/README.md

 If possible, please write the issue report in English.
 However you can also create it in your language (Japanese, Korean, Chinese, Russian etc).

 ## Autoupdate
 Plugin.dll will be updated automatically.
 It requires an Internet connection at game run.
-If you do not need　or play offline,  please DELETE "plugins/autoupdate.bat" file.
+If　you　do　not　need　or　play　offline game, please DELETE "plugins/autoupdate.bat" file.

 ## Licence
 MIT Licence